Right to Buy Mortgages

 • What is included in the price: a description of the property and any land.

-• Estimates of service charges (for a flat or maisonette) for the first five years.
+• Estimates of service charges (for a flat or maisonette) for the first 5 years

 Speak to our advisors

+Yes, it is possible to have someone on the mortgage who is not on the Right to Buy paperwork, but few lenders will consider this.
 Typically, a lender will wish to see that the names quoted on the Right to Buy paperwork mirror that of the mortgage, then in turn the property ownership.
-However, this may not always be the case.

 Some lenders may look at arranging the mortgage in joint names even if the Right to Buy is in your name only.
-For some, it’s possible to arrange a loan on a Joint mortgage sole proprietor basis.
+For some, it’s possible to arrange a mortgage on a joint borrower, sole proprietor basis.
 This works very similar to a guarantor mortgage.

 Right to Buy mortgage brokers

-At Just Mortgage Brokers, we work with over 90 lenders offering Right to Buy mortgages.
-If you’re looking to buy your council house or housing association property, we can help you find a mortgage deal that suits you.
-Even if you have a poor credit history, it doesn’t mean you won’t be eligible for a Right to Buy mortgage.
+At Just Mortgage Brokers, we work with many lenders offering Right to Buy mortgages.
+If you’re looking to buy your council property, we can help you find a mortgage deal that suits you.
+Even if you have a poor credit history, that doesn’t mean you won’t be eligible for a Right to Buy mortgage.

 Share useful information